-If you face a criminal charge, you may asking about reasons why such charges can be dropped or dismissed.
-Neal Davis has succeeded in getting many charges dropped or dismissed, and he may be able to help you too - first by answering this question.
+If you face a criminal charge, you may be wondering how such charges can be dropped or dismissed.
+Houston attorney Neal Davis has succeeded in getting many charges dropped or dismissed throughout the course of his career, and he may be able to help you too.

 That can happen when a knowledgeable criminal defense attorney such as Neal Davis represents you.
 Neal Davis knows about many factors which can weigh against the prosecution's case, from insufficient evidence to lack of witness credibility to inadmissible evidence.

-Neal Davis also knows there’s a difference between dropping charges and dismissing charges.
+Neal Davis also understands that there's an important difference between dropping charges and dismissing charges.

 In some ways they are the same, since each results in a defendant going free.
 But charges can be dismissed only after such charges have been filed.
 A charge can be dropped before or after a charge has been filed.